Ted Kaczynski: Later bombings

 An FBI reproduction of one of Kaczynski's bombs, once on display at the now defunct Newseum in Washington, D.C.

 In 1981, a package bearing the return address of a Brigham Young University professor of electrical engineering, LeRoy Wood Bearnson, was discovered in a hallway at the University of Utah.
 It was brought to the campus police and was defused by a bomb squad.
 The following May, a bomb was sent to Patrick C. Fischer, a professor of computer science at Vanderbilt University.
 The package exploded when Fischer's secretary, Janet Smith, opened it, and Smith received injuries to her face and arms.

 Kaczynski's next two bombs targeted people at the University of California, Berkeley.
 The first, in July 1982, caused serious injuries to engineering professor Diogenes Angelakos.
 Nearly three years later, in May 1985, John Hauser, a graduate student and captain in the United States Air Force, lost four fingers and the vision in one eye.
 Kaczynski handcrafted the bomb from wooden parts.
 A bomb sent to the Boeing Company in Auburn, Washington, was defused by a bomb squad the following month.
-In November 1985, Professor James V. McConnell and research assistant Nicklaus Suino were both severely injured after Suino opened a mail bomb addressed to McConnell.
+In November 1985, biology and animal psychology professor James V. McConnell and research assistant Nicklaus Suino were both severely injured after Suino opened a mail bomb addressed to McConnell.

-In late 1985, a nail-and-splinter-loaded bomb in the parking lot of a computer store in Sacramento, California, killed the 38-year-old owner of the store, Hugh Scrutton.
+In late 1985, a nail-and-splinter-loaded bomb in the parking lot of a computer store in Sacramento, California killed the 38-year-old store owner, Hugh Scrutton.
 On February 20, 1987, a bomb disguised as a piece of lumber injured Gary Wright in the parking lot of a computer store in Salt Lake City, Utah; nerves in Wright's left arm were severed, and at least 200 pieces of shrapnel entered his body.
 Kaczynski was spotted while planting the Salt Lake City bomb.
 This led to a widely distributed sketch of the suspect as a hooded man with a mustache and aviator sunglasses.

 In 1993, after a six-year break, Kaczynski mailed a bomb to the home of Charles Epstein from the University of California, San Francisco.
 Epstein lost several fingers upon opening the package.
 On the same weekend, Kaczynski mailed a bomb to David Gelernter, a computer science professor at Yale University.
 Gelernter lost sight in one eye, hearing in one ear, and a portion of his right hand.

 In 1994, Burson-Marsteller executive Thomas J. Mosser was killed after opening a mail bomb sent to his home in New Jersey.
 In a letter to The New York Times, Kaczynski wrote he had sent the bomb because of Mosser's work repairing the public image of Exxon after the Exxon Valdez oil spill.
 This was followed by the 1995 murder of Gilbert Brent Murray, president of the timber industry lobbying group California Forestry Association, by a mail bomb addressed to previous president William Dennison, who had retired.
 Geneticist Phillip Sharp at the Massachusetts Institute of Technology received a threatening letter shortly afterward.